Top 100 Women Who Run the World

 Topping the list is German Chancellor Angela Merkel, noted for her efforts to maintain the European Union despite economic uncertainty, her support of the Kyoto Protocol to reduce carbon dioxide emissions, and high approval rating among German voters.
 Ranking second, Hillary Clinton is noted for her role as United States Secretary of State where she appealed to Syria’s Bashar Assad to relinquish his presidency in the wake of mass violence.
 Coming in third, Brazilian President Dilma Rousseff is noted for her dedication to economic and social programs, and enjoys a 77% approval rating.

-The list in its entirety, which includes a wide range of vocations ranging from IT experts to entrepreneurs to celebrities, also speaks to several broader trends during the past year.
+The list in its entirety, which includes a wide range of vocations ranging from IT experts to entrepreneurs to celebrities, also speaks to several broader trends during the past year. [pullquote]Many of these women are playing a critical role not only in closing the gender gap, but shaping the culture, politics, and business on a global scale.[/pullquote]

 - Greater Representation of Latin American and Asian Women